kevindigo/quests-of-zeus/backlog.md

   - effect: Superturn
   - effect: Grab non-adjacent statue (when adjacent to a city)
   - effect: Flip any face-down shrine
+- Can spend any god to draw an oracle card

 == Equipment ==